 Summary of Requirements

 This is an upper-level program.
-Admitted students begin the program in the fall of their junior year and must have 55 credits completed by that semester.
+Admitted students begin the program in the fall of their junior year and must have at least 55 credits completed by that semester.
 Transfer students must have their transfer credits evaluated by the Admissions Office and must meet general and prerequisite requirements of the program.

 All CPH students must complete the College Core Course, HRPR 1001 Public Health: The Way We Live, Work and Play.